My Cargo Bike Review

 But overall, the positives outweigh the negatives.
 I personally think the Babboe Curve E is the best value family cargo bike around.

-P.S: If you like this review and would like to see more of what we do, come on over and join our Facebook community.
-The button is below.
+P.S: If you like this review and would like to see more of what we do, please come on over and like our Facebook page.
 We'd love your support.